How to Become an Apprentice

 - your employer's commitment to paying you a certain percentage of the journeyperson wage, increasing your pay as you progress through training.

-- your employer's commitment to on-the-job training while also allowing you time to attend technical training.
+- your employer's commitment to on-the-job training while also allowing you time to attend apprenticeship education.

-If you have taken a pre-employment, technician, diploma or other pre-apprenticeship training, you may not need to return to SAIT for a selection of your technical training.
+If you have taken a pre-employment, technician, diploma or other pre-apprenticeship training, you may not need to return to SAIT for a selection of your apprenticeship education.
 Review this with the Apprenticeship and Industry Training office as well as your employer.

 Once you have registered with Apprenticeship and Industry Training (AIT) and your employer and you have signed your contract, you will receive a record book (blue book).
 Your blue book will help you record the following: